Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 1. A Normal Growth Spurt

 The female body morphs quite a bit during the pre-teen and teen years.
+Did you know during the growth spurt, boys put on more muscle, while girls gain more fat?
+Girls get more curvy (and boys get more muscular).

-Most girls have completed the majority of their growth by age 14 or 15, but this depends on when they started menstruation.
+Most girls have completed the majority of their growing phase by age 14 or 15 years of age, but this depends on the start of menstruation.
+Girls who are late bloomers (who have delayed puberty) will start their growth spurt later and finish it later.

-If your daughter is experiencing normal weight gain, be as supportive as possible by focusing on my 7 strategies to support a teenage growth spurt
+Weight gain is normal at peak growth times like puberty and should not be a cause for worry.
+If your daughter is experiencing normal growth, be as supportive as possible by focusing on my 7 strategies to support a teenage growth spurt

 2. Poor Food Choices

+Pre-teens tend to socialize around food, as do teens.
+If your teen is driving, this adds another challenge to the situation.
 Teens who can drive often find themselves heading out the door to social events that involve food.

 “I’m heading to meet my friends for coffee!”